viifirm/obsidian-encrypt/README.md

 ⚠️ ATTENTION ⚠️
 USE AT YOUR OWN RISK!
 PLEASE SAVE YOUR PASSWORD SAFELY!

+CLONE THIS REPO AND USE THE FILES IN obsidian-encrypt\Obsidian Encrypt - test-vault\.obsidian\plugins\meld-encrypt AS YOUR PLUGIN EXECUTABLE, MAKE SURE YOU ARE USING THE LATEST

 This plugin is a modified version of the original [Meld Encrypt](https://github.com/meld-cp/obsidian-encrypt) plugin.
 Now you can use the right click menu of folder to encrypt the entire folder.
 For the simplicity consideration, I remove the session password decrypt for folder senario.
 To decrypt the folder must input password by hands.

 The consistancy is not optimized yet.
 Meanwhile if you have encrypted file using differnet password compare with the folder one, the decryption of folder will failed.